 However, MWDEU also observes that “nearly everybody admits to having been taught at some past time that the practice was wrong.”
 So where did this idea come from?
 In The Story of English in 100 Words, David Crystal writes:

-During the 19th century, some schoolteachers took against the practice of beginning a sentence with a word like but or and, presumably because they noticed the way young children overused them in their writing.
+During the 19th century, some schoolteachers took against the practice of beginning a sentence with a word like "but" or "and," presumably because they noticed the way young children overused them in their writing.

 But instead of gently weaning the children away from overuse, they banned the usage altogether!
 Generations of children were taught they should ‘never’ begin a sentence with a conjunction.
 Some still are.
-(Entry for and)
+(Entry for "and")

 If you’ve ever been angry at a teacher who kept your whole class in from recess because two or three of your classmates were misbehaving, you should have a big problem with this rationale for not beginning a sentence with a conjunction.
 They think you can’t handle the freedom of using conjunctions!

 It’s true that you can easily fall into a habit of beginning sentences with coordinating conjunctions.
 Still, being able to do so occasionally allows you more flexibility and control over the tone of your writing and allows more variety.
 For example, listen to the following two sentences:

 Squiggly turned in his application on time.
 But he forgot to include his application fee.

 By making the clause about turning in the application a single sentence, and beginning the next sentence with "but," we have the combination of a sentence-final pause and a sudden afterthought delivered in a short burst.
 Now suppose we joined the two clauses with a comma:

 Squiggly turned in his application on time, but he forgot to include his application fee.